Dewalt-arch/pimpmykali/README.md

 # Writeups / Honorable Mentions
   - ip3c4c_n00b https://ip3c4c.com/2202_homelab_vmware/

+# Revision 1.5.0 - fix_bloodhound function update
+  - removed hold on bloodhound at the start of the function to remove an additional complication that was being created

 # Revision 1.4.9 - added assetfinder, added neo4j
   - added assetfinder precompiled binary to the following
     - Menu option 0